sparkflows/sparkflows-docs/docs/tutorials/languages/jar-file-execution.rst

-In the fire, both steps can be run with UnixShellCommands Node.
+In Fire Insights, both steps can be run with UnixShellCommands Node.